liferay/liferay-plugins/portlets/knowledge-base-portlet/readme/6.2/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change makes ratings in Knowledge Base consistent with other components in the portal, and allows administrators to configure the number of stars, if necessary.
+This change makes ratings in Knowledge Base consistent with other components in the portal, and allow administrators to configure the number of stars, if necessary.

 ---------------------------------------